-House of the Damned is a 1963 American horror film produced and directed by Maury Dexter (The Day Mars Invaded Earth) from a screenplay by Harry Spalding (Witchcraft; The Earth Dies Screaming; Curse of the Fly).
+House of the Damned is a 1963 American horror film produced and directed by Maury Dexter (The Day Mars Invaded Earth) from a screenplay written by Harry Spalding (Witchcraft; The Earth Dies Screaming; Curse of the Fly).

-Ron Foster, Merry Anders (Women of the Prehistoric Planet), Richard Crane, Erika Peters.
+The movie stars Ron Foster, Merry Anders (Women of the Prehistoric Planet), Richard Crane, Erika Peters.
 Richard Kiel (Eegah; “Jaws” in The Spy Who Loved Me) has a minor role.

 Architect Scott Campbell (Ron Foster) and his wife (Merry Anders) go to survey an old mansion, where the previous tenant disappeared.
 Strange noises, eerie sights and vanishing keys ruin their attempt at a wedding anniversary.
 Events worsen after Scott’s employer (Richard Crane) arrives, and his wife is kidnapped…